 ABOUT

-Kate Howe (they/them) b.1971, is an American artist and writer currently living and working in London where they are perusing a Ph.D. with Leeds University entitled "Collecting Rape: Identification, Collation, Curation and Response to every item in the National Gallery and Archives that takes Rape as its subject.”
+Kate Howe (they/them) b.1971, is an American artist and writer currently living and working in London where they are pursuing a Ph.D. with Leeds University entitled "Collecting Rape: Identification, Collation, Curation and Response to every item in the National Gallery and Archives that takes Rape as its subject.”
 Howe holds an MA (distinction) from the Royal College of Art (‘22) in painting, a BA (summa cum laude) from Arizona State Univeristy (‘20) and will graduate in August 24 with an MA in writing from Kingston University.

 The subject of my research proposal is one I have always felt passionately about, and though in the past I have often tried to pull away from it, my work is always connected to violence against women and the political and social dynamics of sex as a means of power and control over women's bodies.